AniruddhaGawali/AniruddhaGawali/README.md

 [![Twitter](https://img.shields.io/static/v1?style=flat-square&label=Twitter&message=AniruddhaAKG&color=1d98e5&logo=twitter&logoColor=white)](https://twitter.com/AniruddhaAKG)
 [![Instagram](https://img.shields.io/static/v1?style=flat-square&label=Instagram&message=@aniruddha.gawali&color=cf3b83&logo=Instagram&logoColor=white)](https://www.instagram.com/aniruddha.gawali/)

-Hi, my name is Aniruddha Gawali and I am an undergraduate student majoring in computer science.
-I have loved computers since childhood and learned ethical hacking in 10th grade.
-I was introduced to programming in 12th grade and have learned C/C++, Python, HTML, CSS, JS, and various frameworks such as Angular, ReactJS, and TKinter.
-I have worked on Python and web development projects and am interested in building websites and apps with Flutter and React Native.
-In my free time, I enjoy playing chess and football.
-I am open to collaborating on projects and can be contacted through various mediums.
+Hello, I'm Aniruddha Gawali, an undergraduate student with a passion for computer science.
+My fascination with computers began in childhood, and by 10th grade, I was already delving into ethical hacking.
+It was during my 12th-grade years that I was introduced to the world of programming, and since then, I've honed my skills in languages like C/C++, Python, HTML, CSS, and JavaScript.
+I've also ventured into various frameworks, including Angular, ReactJS, and TKinter.

+My journey has led me to work on exciting Python and web development projects.
+Currently, I'm keen on expanding my horizons by delving into mobile app development using Flutter and React Native.
+Beyond my academic pursuits, I find enjoyment in both chess and football during my free time.
+If you're interested in collaborating on projects or simply want to get in touch, feel free to reach out through various communication channels.

 - ## Languages I Learn